Improved InnoDB I/O Scalability¶

 Command Line: Yes Config File: Yes Scope: Global Dynamic: Yes Type: Boolean Default Value: True Range: True/False

-innodb_use_global_flush_log_at_trx_commit=1 (True), the user session will use the current value of
+1, the session will always use the current

 Command Line: Yes Config File: Yes Scope: Global Dynamic: No Variable Type: Numeric Default Value: 512 Units: Bytes